MrBlueXav/Dekrispator/README.md

 **Buiding from source :**

-I've used :
+I've used (Windows):

 * Eclipse Kepler
 * GNU ARM plugin for Eclipse
-* Yagarto tools for make, rm...
+* Yagarto tools for make, rm, ...
-* GNU Tools for ARM Embedded Processors (gcc)
+* GNU Tools for ARM Embedded Processors (gcc 4.8 2013 q4)
+* STM32 ST-LINK Utility for flashing the microcontroller

+Simple command line :

+Go into Release folder and type make (with Cygwin terminal).
 - - -